San Juan Capistrano, California: American era

 Following the American Conquest of California, San Juan remained a relatively small and rural community until the end of the 19th century.
+The It was considered an American town and incorporated into Orange County in 1876.

 Padre O'Sullivan arrived in San Juan Capistrano in 1910 to recuperate from a recent stroke.
 He became fascinated by Mission San Juan Capistrano and soon set to work on rebuilding it a section at a time.
 O'Sullivan repaired the roof of the Serra Chapel using California sycamore logs to match those that were used in the original work.
 He brought in architect Arthur B. Benton of Los Angeles to strengthen the chapel walls through the addition of heavy masonry buttresses.
 The centerpiece of the chapel restoration was its retablo, imported from Barcelona in 1806 and donated by the Bishop of Los Angeles.

-The restoration of the mission resulted in San Juan Capistrano's emergence as a tourist destination, owing to its historic architecture and proximity to the sea.
-The mission was used often in Hollywood productions, such as D.W.
-Griffith's 1910 western film The Two Brothers, the first film ever shot in Orange County.
-San Juan incorporated as a city on April 19, 1961.
+The restoration of the mission resulted in the town's emergence as a tourist destination, owing to its historic architectural style and proximity to the sea.
+The mission was used often in Hollywood productions, such as D. W. Griffith's 1910 western film The Two Brothers, the first film ever shot in Orange County.
+San Juan was incorporated as a city on April 19, 1961.